HOW IS AN ACQUIRER BANK DIFFERENT FROM ISSUING BANK?

 Basically, both the issuing bank and acquirer bank are very important for a merchant to conduct their business which involves card processing.
 But it’s very important to know the difference between these two, so that you can act accordingly.

-- Acquirer Bank: For a merchant, most of the work is connected to this bank type.
-An acquirer bank is a financial entity that maintains and processes the merchant’s bank account.
+For a merchant, most of the work is connected to this bank type.
+An acquirer bank is a financial entity that maintains and processes the acquirer bank.
 The contract between a merchant and an acquirer bank allows the merchant to process debit card and credit card transactions.
 The acquirer bank processes the transactions of merchant and transfers them over to the acquirer bank in order to receive payments.

 Additionally, a processor is a firm that is connected to the acquirer for the credit card transaction processing.
 MID is a serial number issued by the acquirer to a merchant, and it is used to identify and verify the merchant’s account while transaction processing.